Countly/countly-sdk-documentation/android/next.md

   Each feedback widget has the same function parameters and similar function signatures
 </p>
 <p>
-  They have "selector" parameter.
+  They have "nameIDorTag" parameter.
 When provided, it filters feedback widgets by Its ID, name, and tags
 </p>
 <p>
-  If an empty selector is provided it will show the first feedback widget by its type
+  If an empty nameIDorTag is provided it will show the first feedback widget by its type
 </p>
 <h3 id="h_01J9V00SX40115R37EBQKDF1HJ">NPS</h3>
 <pre><code>Countly.sharedInstance().feedback().presentNPS(Context context)
-Countly.sharedInstance().feedback().presentNPS(Context context, String selector)</code></pre>
+Countly.sharedInstance().feedback().presentNPS(Context context, String nameIDorTag)</code></pre>
 <pre><code>// Assuming you are in a context environment
 Countly.sharedInstance().feedback().presentNPS(this);
 // or